 Glacier National Park

 Have you dreamed about exploring the iconic wilds of the heart of British Columbia, Canada?
-Whether you are looking to walk up and touch a glacier, ponder the sheer cliffs of the local mountains, walk amongst the giant cedars, or maybe view grizzly bear walking through a huckleberry patch, Glacier National Park has it all.
-Heather Mountain Lodge is nestled right at entrance to the park and our guides are extremely excited to show you their back yard.
+Whether you are looking to walk up and touch a glacier, ponder the sheer cliffs of the local mountains, walk amongst the giant cedars, or maybe view grizzly bears walking through a huckleberry patch, Glacier National Park has it all.
+Heather Mountain Lodge is nestled right at the entrance to the park and our guides are extremely excited to show you their backyard.